BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 **That is it!**

 **NOTE:**  To use a different SA- test case other than the default test cases, remove the symbilic link (rm TEST/sample.sh/SA-setup.sh) and copy SA-setup.sh into the directory (cp -p hooks/EXAMPLES/SA-setup.sh TEST/sample.sh/).
-Edit SA-setup.sh with custom test cases needed for a command.
+Edit SA-setup.sh with custom test cases needed for a Git commit file.
 Place the custom test cases in the same directory as the edited SA-setup.sh.
 Once finished use git add and git commit to have the test case changes tracked (TEST/sample.sh/SA-setup.sh).

 #### [Back to README](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks#installevaluate-git-test-commit-automation-solution)